Six tips for teaching your first yoga class

 One day you will be able to draw on a vast bank of asanas and flow sequences to piece together for a class even without warning.
 But for now, you’ll need to plan and sequence the class in detail, prepare the music that goes with it (if you use it) and time it to the length of the class you’re providing.
 Even teachers with years of experience still plan their classes in detail – they may not refer to the book in front of them during the class, but it helps to know it’s there.
 For you as a first-time teacher, it will be there for those moments when your brain goes blank and you need to check where you are in your sequence – a good tip I was given was to sneak looks at the pages when everyone has their eyes closed or they’re in downward-facing dog!

 Another good tip I was given was to practice on myself in a mirror, using a timer.
 You can get a sense of how you’re going to come across to your students by seeing your reflection at work.
-You can practice on a few friends too, but you are always available to yourself at any time to practice.
+You can practice with a few friends too if that helps.

 2. Keep it simple